7 Strategies for Selling your Business FAST (For Maximum Value)

 For all of the reasons we’ve already reviewed, those days are long gone.

-These days, selling a business is sort of like building a custom home.
+These days, selling your business is sort of like building a custom home.

 You’ll need to hire a general contractor to manage and coordinate all the trades so that the house gets built on time and on budget.